kyoshino/kyoshino/README.md

 A little puzzled?
 Imagine a [ninja](https://en.wikipedia.org/wiki/Ninja) equipped with miscellaneous skills just slipped into the present.
 Well, you can just call me a **hyper-generalist**. 🥷

 When it comes to web development tech stack, I’m mainly experienced in React, AngularJS, Node.js, Perl, Python and PHP, but most of my projects these days are done with **Svelte**/**SvelteKit** because it saves a lot of time by simplifying the code.
-Have a look at my current public project, [Sveltia CMS](https://github.com/sveltia/sveltia-cms), which has gained traction quickly since its initial release.
+Have a look at my current public project, [Sveltia CMS](https://github.com/sveltia/sveltia-cms), which has been used by hundreds of individuals and organizations worldwide.
 It’s a perfect showcase for my problem-solving superpower and the force of UX engineering. 💪

 [![Sveltia CMS: Fast, Git-based, Headless, Modern UX, Mobile Support, I18n Support, Open Source](https://repository-images.githubusercontent.com/610335145/6c246dd0-f7e9-4201-a1ee-ffcd58191403)](https://github.com/sveltia/sveltia-cms)